ApolloZhu/DeviceInfo/README.md

 # DeviceInfo

-A SwiftUI app for displaying device info
+A SwiftUI app for displaying device info.
+Used to develop [KDE Connect iOS](https://invent.kde.org/network/kdeconnect-ios).